-In respect of licence compliance-audits and asset management system-reviews, the legislation provides scope for the Authority to reduce the period of time between audits/reviews if it is not satisfied by the level of compliance demonstrated by the licensee.
+In respect of licence audits and reviews, the legislation provides scope for the Authority to reduce the period of time between audits/reviews if it is not satisfied by the level of compliance demonstrated by the licensee.

 The licensing legislation includes provision for the Authority to serve a notice of non-compliance if a licensee contravenes a licence (see Appendix 1).